infomixinfo/infomixinfo.github.io/_posts/2017-3-13-lvm-walkthrough.md

  ![_config.yml]({{ site.baseurl }}/images/image007.png)

  After that create the volme group using the first 2 disks from the physical volume.
-Volume group can be extended later by adding the last disk.
+Volume group can be extended later by adding the last disk. vgs command will show the size of the volume group and the number of physical volumes that are part of the volume group.

  ![_config.yml]({{ site.baseurl }}/images/image008.png)